OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 > [!div class="checklist"]
 > * Create an Outlook add-in project
+> * Create one button that invokes a function and a second button that opens a task pane
 > * Implement a first-run experience to collect information from the user
-> * Write a script that fetches data from an external service
+> * Write code that fetches data from an external service
-> * Implement a UI-less button that executes a function
-> * Implement a task pane that inserts content into the body of an email message
+> * Write code that inserts content into the body of an email message

 ## Prerequisites